1976–77 in English field hockey

 The 1976–77 English Hockey League season took place from September 1976 until May 1977.

 The Men's Cup was won by Slough.

-The Men's National Inter League Championship brought together the winners of their respective regional leagues.
+The Men's National Inter League Championship, sponsored by Courage Brewery, brought together the winners of their respective regional leagues.
 The championship (held in September 1977) was won by Southgate.

 As from the 1980-81 season the National Inter League Championship would be held in the spring of the same season instead of the Autumn of the following season.